 Challenge #1: Virtual meetings for the near future or maybe even longer

 Many business organizations have mandated work-from-home for employees.
 An increase in remote work means an increase in virtual meetings.
 As marketers, we have a unique opportunity and flexibility to help our marketing team, sales, customer support, and other teams make virtual meetings as productive as on-site meetings.

 - Learn and follow best practices for video conferencing.

-This includes basic things such as dressing appropriately and speaking crisp and clear.
-As well as practicing things like positioning your camera correctly, keeping yourself on mute when you aren’t talking.
+This includes basic things such as dressing appropriately and speaking crisply and clearly.
+As well as practicing things like positioning your camera correctly, and keeping yourself on mute when you aren’t talking.
 You can design a manual with the best practices to help all the employees look more polished in virtual meetings.

 - Encourage employees to utilize the fullest potential of virtual meeting software.

 Virtual meeting platforms, such as Zoom, have breakout rooms, built-in polls, etc. These features enhance the virtual meeting experience and take it to the next level.
 As marketers, we can recommend using these features to help sales and marketing teams engage clients during their interactions.

 Challenge #2: Data-driven marketing like never before

 Data is the B2B marketer’s best friend, and technologies like the Relevance Engine, AI, machine learning, and identity graphing take data-driven marketing to new heights.

 - Build a strategy that scales quickly based on the business requirements.